 “I want to go hiking, just to get outside,” Langerak said.
 “I will use that time to reset my mind.”

-PHOTO CAPTION: Shaughna Langerak of Howard City, Mich. will graduate from the College of Arts and Sciences in a ceremony that will take place Friday, May 6 in Big Rapids.
+PHOTO CAPTION: Shaughna Langerak of Howard City, Mich. will graduate from the College of Arts, Sciences and Education in a ceremony that will take place Friday, May 6 in Big Rapids.